ALDI Logo

 Aldi Logo 1983

 In 1983, the rebranding occurred.
-In this form, the company’s logo has existed for 23 years.
+In this form, the company’s logo has been in use for 23 years.
 Two colors were introduced – orange and red.
 It can be assumed that orange, as a color to attract attention, had to fulfill its direct function, and red was considered the original color of ALDI.

 The colors were used in the logo frame.
 The orange outer frame is wider than the inner red.
 Many designers considered the combination with the blue background a very successful solution.